 Dominic Gendron, coordinator at Heritage Saint-Bernard

-A text by Michel Thibault – collaboration David Penven
+A text by Michel Thibault – in collaboration with David Penven

 Usually standing away from the reflectors, except in cartoons, the coyotes attract attention in these days.